cast-org/figuration/docs/4.0.0-alpha.5/content/typography.md

 ## Global Settings

 Figuration sets basic global display, typography, and link styles.
-Specifically, we:
+For even more control, check out the [utility classes]({{ site.baseurl }}/utilities/typography/).

 - Use a [native font stack]({{ site.baseurl }}/content/reboot/#native-font-stack) that selects the best `font-family` for each OS and device.
 - Use the `$font-family-base`, `$font-size-base`, and `$line-height-base` attributes as our typographic base applied to the `<body>`.